RadchenkoVlada/Database/README.md

 is collected about them.
 Each client can contact the rental office several times.
-All customer calls are recorded, and the date of the call and the make of the car that interests them is recorded.
+All customer calls are recorded, and the date of the call and the brand of the car that interests them is recorded.

 When a car is issued a **contract** is concluded.
 Each contract includes the
 * contract number